gormed/schism/docs/readme.md

 ## Components

-- schism - backbone API that manages different devices and stores their sensor data in the influxdb
+- [schism](./schism/readme.md) - backbone API that manages different devices and stores their sensor data in the influxdb
   - influxdb - database that stores times series data
-- grafana - visualizes the collected data
+  - [grafana] - visualizes the collected data
-- lateralus (pi) - device backbone API that provides access to the device features (sensors, cameras, servos) implemented for the pi
+- [lateralus (pi)](./lateralus/readme.md) - device backbone API that provides access to the device features (sensors, cameras, servos) implemented for the pi
-- pushit (pi) - device schism client that scrapes the lateralus device backbone for data from its implemented features
+- [pushit (pi)](./pushit/readme.md) - device schism client that scrapes the lateralus device backbone for data from its implemented features

+---

 ![Systems Diagram](./systems.drawio.svg)

+## Setup

+See the [setup docs](./setup/readme.md) on how to setup your raspberry pi.

 ## Development